DeepranjanG/DeepranjanG/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Jr. Data Scientist at Ineuron.
+- 🔭 I’m currently working as Data Scientist at Ineuron.
-- 🌱 I’m currently learning various Deep Learning Techniques.
+- 🌱 I’m currently learning various PySpark, Azure Data Factory, Azure Databricks, Azure Synapse.
 - 👯 I’m looking to collaborate on Kaggle.
 - 🤔 I’m looking for help with MlOps.
 - 💬 Ask me about anything.